AndyCYao/personal_webpage/content/posts/307Cheatsheet.md

 ***Konig-Egervary Theorem***
 this theorem says the maximum size of matching is <= the minimum size of vertex cover

+***Randomization***
+this is for content resolution, how to deal with multiple processes wanting to access a resource, we can randomize it

 ***Approximation***

 theres an \\(O(n)\\) way of finding vertex covers, the result is approximately